kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu_inference.rst

 Run inference on DPU :tutorial-machine:`EGSE Host`
 --------------------------------------------------
 #.
-Upload images to run inference on to EGSE Host and place them in :file:`~/inference-input` directory (TODO)
+Upload few images from DeepGlobe dataset (:ref:`tutorial_files`) to run inference on to EGSE Host and place them in :file:`~/inference-input` directory.
+Use patched files (512x512).

 #.
 Verify that all necessary artifacts are present on EGSE Host: